raphCode/master-thesis-muzero/theory.typ

 multiple !pls in a !g.
 !Gtic considerations can be used to find optimal behavior in a given !g under some assumptions.
-In this way, !gt can be of assistance in the design of !rl systems.
+In this way, !gt can provide a foundation for what should or even can be learned by a !rl system.
 @gtheo

 === Basics